frankois944/spmForKmpWithDistribution/README.md

 How to Test:

-Run on the repository root and run the Gradle task for a local deployment of the library.
+Run on the repository root the Gradle task for a local deployment of the library.

 `./gradlew publishToMavenLocal --no-configuration-cache`

-Then open with your IDE the Sample directory for testing the library on iOS and Android.
+Then open with your editor the Sample directory for testing the library on iOS and Android.